TemirlanZhumagulov/spring_news_app/README.md

       "password": "123"
     }
     ```
-   You will git token: eyJhbGciOiJIUzasdasdiJ9.eyJzdWIiOiJasdasdpcmxhbkBnbWFpbC5jb20iLCJpYXQiOjE2ODQxNzgyNDEsImV4cCI6MTY4NDE3OTY4MX0.Nn5vbasdadNeuDzD2jW56sBAg8v3D_cllLOQBLuRZoXw
+   You will receive something similar to the token, **copy it for future use**:

-   **Copy it for future use**
+   eyJhbGciOiJIUzasdasdiJ9.eyJzdWIiOiJasdasdpcmxhbkBnbWFpbC5jb20iLCJpYXQiOjE2ODQxNzgyNDEsImV4cCI6MTY4NDE3OTY4MX0.Nn5vbasdadNeuDzD2jW56sBAg8v3D_cllLOQBLuRZoXw
 3. If your token expires or becomes invalid, you can retrieve a new one by sending a request to http://localhost:8080/api/v1/auth/authenticate
    In the body section select raw and JSON and write
     ```